oliyh/cljs-webapp-from-scratch/README.md

 Let us now use this tool to help with implementing an interactive state in our app.

-#### Atoms
+### Atoms

-You may be wondering how we are going to implement mutable state when Clojure's data structures are immutable.
+You may be wondering how we are going to implement mutable state when Clojure's data structures are immutable!
-Clojure is a pragmatic language, so there are actually mutable constructs in it, but they are carefully marked so it's clear that you are dealing with something special.
+Clojure is a pragmatic language so there are actually mutable constructs in it, but they are carefully marked so it's clear where you are dealing with something special.

 An atom is a mutable reference to an immutable value.
+You can construct one with `(atom nil)`.
-The reference can be mutated using `swap!` or `reset!` (the `!` being conventional notation for a mutation) and the atom can be dereferenced to get the value using `@` or `deref`:
+The reference can be mutated using `swap!` or `reset!` (the `!` being conventional notation for a mutation) and the atom can be dereferenced to get the value using `@` or `deref`.

+Try this in your REPL:

 ```clj
 (def counter (atom 0))